Android-Emulation-Testing/Code-and-Data-Release/README.md

 ### Data Release

-We have provided in part the measurement data (with proper anonymization) in the [`Measurement data` folder](https://github.com/Android-Emulation-Testing/Code-and-Data-Release/tree/main/Measurement%20Data).
+We have provided in part the measurement data (with proper anonymization) in the [`Measurement Data` folder](https://github.com/Android-Emulation-Testing/Code-and-Data-Release/tree/main/Measurement%20Data).
 We will release the full dataset as soon as we obtain official approval of the relevant authorities.

 #### Data Format